openid/connect/openid-4-vc-security-and-trust-1_0.md

  - `credential_endpoint`: Honest Issuer's Credential Endpoint
  - `batch_credential_endpoint`: Honest Issuer's Batch Credential Endpoint

+Note that when an attacker-controlled Authorization Server is used, the attacker can also perform regular OAuth Mix-Up attacks unless prevented by the `iss` parameter according to [@RFC9207].

 These configurations will be used in the attack descriptions below.